andersonguelphjs/SPCustomForm/README.md.txt

 Overview

-SPCustomForm is a preliminary attempt at an MVC framewok for boring SharePoint forms.
+SPCustomForm is a preliminary attempt at an MVC framewok for boring SharePoint forms, written as a jQuery plug-in.

-You can supply and thus interchange the html, css and js to an existing sharepoint list.
+As plug-in parameters, you can supply and thus interchange the html, css and js to an existing sharepoint list.

-SPCustomForm will handle CRUD operations as attachments
+SPCustomForm will handle CRUD operations and attachments

-SPCustomForm is a content editor enable js file, written in as a jQuery plug-in

 SPCustomForm supports most field types including user, multi-user, lookup and multilookup